Social Engineering

 - Avoid clicking on links or downloading attachments from unknown sources

-- Take security awareness training to understand new attack methods and techniques.
+- Take security awareness training to understand new attack methods.

 - Use strong, unique passwords and enable multi-factor authentication.
 See Cybercrime Prevention.